NebulousLabs/Sia/doc/API.md

 #### /renter/contracts [GET]

-returns all, active, inactive, or expired contracts.
-Active contracts are contracts that the Renter is currently using to store, upload, and download.
-Inactive contracts are contracts where the end height of the contract is greater than the current block height but the contract is either !goodForUpload, !goodForRenew, or was renewed due to running out of funds.
-Expired contracts are contracts with an end height less than the current block height.
+returns the renter's contracts.
+Active contracts are contracts that the Renter is currently using to store, upload, and download data, and are returned by default.
+Inactive contracts are contracts that are in the current period but are marked as not good for renew, these contracts have the potential to become active again but currently are not storing data.
+Expired contracts are contracts not in the current period, where not more data is being stored and excess funds have been released to the renter.

 ###### Contract Parameters [(with comments)](/doc/api/Renter.md#contract-parameters)
 ```
-all        // true or false - Optional
-active     // true or false - Optional
 inactive   // true or false - Optional
 expired    // true or false - Optional
 ```